What is Status of Residence?

 You can apply yourself but it’s not easy if you are not staying in Japan.

-In such case, the staff of the company or organization accepting you in Japan or your relatives can apply on behalf of you.
+In such case, the staff of the company hiring or school accepting you in Japan or your relatives can apply on behalf of you.
 Qualified lawyers or administrative scriveners can also assist the application.

 The examination by immigration may take several months or longer.